 After download the software on your desktop, below are steps to repair JPEG images affected by STOP/DJVU ransomware.

-Step 1: Open the files
+Step 1: Add the corrupted photos

-Step 2: Repair files
+Step 2: Repair corrupted photos

 Once you click the files with the ransomware infection, click on repair at the end of the page to continue.